Being & Thought

 Writing and analysis

-Writing remains central.
+Though I have included other elements into writing an essay, writing still remains central to the site.
 The site serves as a space to practise long-form thinking, but also to reflect on writing itself.
 I have used R and Python to analyse my own essays, exploring stylometry, such as whether different themes produce systematic shifts in language, tone, or structure.

 Design